 Lake Karla (Λιμνη Κάρλα), the only lake in the plain of Thessaly, is located only 25 km south of Metaxochori, on the Agia-Volos national road.

-Lake Karla was a 180 km2 lake that was completely drained in 1962 to gain land for agriculture.
-Before its drainage, it was the site of a unique fishermen culture, with the fishermen spending some nine months of the year in reed huts that they built on the lake.
-The lake fisheries were an important tradition and to some extent a significant economic activity.
+Lake Karla was a 180 km2 lake completely drained in 1962 to gain agricultural land.
+Before its drainage, it was the site of a unique fishermen's culture, with the fishermen spending some nine months of the year in reed huts that they built on the lake.
+The lake fisheries were an important tradition and, to some extent, a significant economic activity.

 The drainage of the lake proved to be wrong, as agriculture was never successful in the saline soils of the former lake bed.
 Thus, the local population supported an ambitious project to restore the lake.
 The restoration will reflood eventually only 50 of the original 180 km2 of the former lake.
 The project started in 2010 and it is one of the most ambitious wetland restoration projects worldwide.

 If you have a day, or just an afternoon, to spare visit the Pineios River Delta nearby.